stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 ## List of instrinsics in AlgEtQ/WkClasses.m:

 > <pre><b>WKICM_bar</b>(S::AlgEtQOrd : Method:="Auto") -> SeqEnum</pre>
-<em>Returns all the weak eq classes I, such that (I:I)=S. The VarArg Method (default "Auto") determines if we should use the "IntermediateIdeals" routine or the "LowIndexProcess", which is potentially much slower but more memory efficient.</em>
+<em>Returns representatives of all the weak equivalence classes I of S satisfying (I:I)=S. The VarArg Method (default "Auto") determines if we should use the "IntermediateIdeals" routine or the "LowIndexProcess", which is potentially much slower but more memory efficient.</em>

 > <pre><b>WKICM</b>(E::AlgEtQOrd : Method:="Auto")->SeqEnum</pre>
-<em>Computes the Weak equivalence class monoid of E. The VarArg Method (default "Auto") determines if we should use the "IntermediateIdeals" routine or the "LowIndexProcess", which is potentially much slower but more memory efficient.</em>
+<em>Computes the weak equivalence class monoid of E. The VarArg Method (default "Auto") determines if we should use the "IntermediateIdeals" routine or the "LowIndexProcess", which is potentially much slower but more memory efficient.</em>

 ## List of instrinsics in AlgEtQ/WkTesting.m:

 > <pre><b>IsWeakEquivalent</b>(I::AlgEtQIdl,J::AlgEtQIdl)->BoolElt</pre>
-<em>Checks if I and J are weakly equivalent 1 \in (I:J)\*(J:I).
+<em>Checks if I and J are weakly equivalent, that is, if 1 \in (I:J)\*(J:I), or equivalently, if I and J are locally equivalent at all prime of their common multiplicator ring.
 This function does not require that the ideals are defined over the same order.</em>

 > <pre><b>IsWeakEquivalent</b>(O1::AlgEtQOrd,O2::AlgEtQOrd)->BoolElt</pre>
 <em>Check if the two orders are weakly equivalent, that is equal.</em>

 > <pre><b>IsWeakEquivalent</b>(O::AlgEtQOrd,J::AlgEtQIdl)->BoolElt</pre>
-<em>Checks if the second argument is weakly equivalent to the first argument.</em>
+<em>Checks if the ideal J is weakly equivalent to order O, that is, if J is invertible in O.</em>

 > <pre><b>IsWeakEquivalent</b>(J::AlgEtQIdl,O::AlgEtQOrd)->BoolElt</pre>
-<em>Checks if the second argument is weakly equivalent to the first argument.</em>
+<em>Checks if the ideal J is weakly equivalent to order O, that is, if J is invertible in O.</em>

-> <pre><b>IsGorenstein</b>(O::AlgEtQOrd)->BoolElt</pre>
-<em>Checks if the order O is Gorenstein.</em>

 ## List of instrinsics in AlgEtQ/IdealClassMonoid.m:

 > <pre><b>ICM_bar</b>(S::AlgEtQOrd : GRH:=false ) -> SeqEnum</pre>
-<em>returns the ideal classes of the order S having S as MultiplicatorRing, that is the orbits of the action of PicardGroup(S) on WKICM_bar(S).</em>
+<em>Returns the ideal classes of fractional S-ideals having MultiplicatorRing equal to S. This is the same as the orbit of the action of PicardGroup(S) on WKICM_bar(S).</em>

 > <pre><b>ICM</b>(S::AlgEtQOrd : GRH:=false ) -> SeqEnum</pre>
-<em>returns the ideal class monoid of the order, that is a set of representatives for the isomorphism classes of the fractiona ideals.</em>
+<em>Returns the ideal class monoid of the order, that is, a set of representatives for the isomorphism classes of the fractional S-ideals.</em>

+## List of instrinsics in AlgEtQ/TotRealTotPos.m:

+> <pre><b>IsTotallyReal</b>(a::AlgEtQElt) -> BoolElt</pre>
+<em>Returns whether a is totally real.</em>

+> <pre><b>IsTotallyRealPositive</b>(a::AlgEtQElt) -> BoolElt</pre>
+<em>Returns whether a is totally positive, that is, totally real and with positive image in CC.</em>

+> <pre><b>TotallyRealSubAlgebra</b>(K::AlgEtQ) -> AlgEtQ,Map</pre>
+<em>Given a CM algebra K, returns the unique totally real subalgebra, with an embedding.</em>

+> <pre><b>TotallyRealUnitGroup</b>(S::AlgEtQOrd) -> Grp</pre>
+<em>Given an order S in a CM étale algebra A returns the groups of totally real units of S, as a subgroup of S^\*.</em>

+> <pre><b>TotallyRealPositiveUnitGroup</b>(S::AlgEtQOrd) -> Grp</pre>
+<em>Given an order S in a CM étale algebra.
+Returns the groups of totally positive units of S, as a subgroup of S^\*.</em>

+## List of instrinsics in AlgEtQ/PrintSave.m:

+> <pre><b>PrintSeqAlgEtQElt</b>(seq::SeqEnum[AlgEtQElt]) -> SeqEnum,MonStgElt</pre>
+<em>Given a sequence of elements of an AlgEtQ, returns a sequence of tuples of sequence of integers that can be coerced into the original algebra to obtain the input sequece.
+As a second output it returns a string that can be printed to file.</em>

+> <pre><b>PrintWKICM</b>(R::AlgEtQOrd) -> MonStgElt</pre>
+<em>Given an order R in an AlgEtQ, it returns a string that contains the weak equivalence classes of R, sorted by multiplicator ring.
+In particular, the overorders of R can be recovered from this string.
+Such string can be easily printed to file.
+To load the string, after using Read() on the file, use the intrinsic LoadWKICM.</em>

+> <pre><b>LoadWKICM</b>(str::MonStgElt) -> AlgEtQOrd</pre>
+<em>Given a string produced with PrintWKICM it returns the corresponding order R. In the attributes of R, its algebra and its overorders one can find the weak equivalence classes.
+These can be recovered with the approriate intrinsics.</em>